quocc2/Schema-for-Song-Play-Analysis/README.md

 ## Database Structure:

 Database build by optimizing tables around efficient reads that will serve complex queries.
-To achieve this task, a **START** schema is used with dimensional modeling to take advantages of its usage: Denormalized tables, Simplied queries, and fast for aggregation.
+To achieve this task, a **STAR** schema is used with dimensional modeling to take advantages of its usage: Denormalized tables, Simplied queries, and fast for aggregation.

 -Song plays as fact table.
 -Songs, artist, uers, and time are dimentions tables.